UBC-MDS/customer-term-deposits-predictor/README.md

 ## License

 This project is licensed under the MIT License.
-For detailed information, see the [`LICENSE.md`](LICENSE) file.
+For detailed information, see the [`LICENSE`](LICENSE) file.